Show All Answers

 When you pay off your mortgage, you should receive a Discharge, Release or Satisfaction of Mortgage.
 You should have received your deed when you first purchased the property.
 If you do not have your deed, you can get a certified copy at the Register of Deeds office.

 Reservations are taken Monday through Friday from 8:00 AM until 7:30 PM.
 Capacity and schedules are limited, so please call as soon as possible.
-We suggest one to fourteen days before you need a ride.
-Please remember - it is not necessary for you to call fourteen days in advance in order to receive a ride.
-We do ask that you call as soon as you know you are going to need a ride (please no earlier than fourteen days) whenever possible.
-You may call on the same day you need service and we will do our best to find you a ride.
+Rides are scheduled one to 14 days in advance, counting the day you call as day one.
+You may call on the same day you need service and we will do our best to schedule your ride!

 When scheduling a ride, you will be given a 15-20-minute time frame for your pickup (e.g. pickup time for a 10:00 AM appointment may be between 9:00 AM and 9:20 AM).
 Pickup times for transit between communities or outside city limits may vary by more than 30 minutes.
 You may wait in your residence until the driver arrives.
 He/She will honk the horn and can wait for up to three (3) minutes only, so please be ready.
 For your return trip, the driver will pick you up within 15 minutes of your requested return time.
 Should your trip times change, or you wish to cancel, please notify the scheduling office immediately.